-While a range of other improvement actions have been implemented, there has not been a systematic approach to planning for or monitoring progress towards this key next step.
+While a range of other improvement actions have been implemented, there has not been a systematic approach to planning for or monitoring progress towards these improvement actions.
 Limited progress has been made.

 5 Learning Conditions

 The learner and their learning | He Whāriki Motuhake